AGOberprieler/GinJinn2/docs/5-example_applications.rst

 1. Generate new GinJinn2 project:

-   First, we need to generate new GinJinn2 project using the :code:`ginjinn new` command.
+   First, we need to generate a new GinJinn2 project using the :code:`ginjinn new` command.
    You can provide a model template (:code:`-t`), and a data directory (:code:`-d`) to this command.
    Here, we will use a Faster R-CNN as detection model, and the previously generated split dataset as data directory.